 Instead of rehearsing over and over what you did wrong in your mind, turn it over to me and forgive yourself.
 So often, you never hurt anyone but yourself.
 Listen to my voice to hear the encouragement that I love you and that I can restore and renew everything.
 (You are my Child)

-I hope you understand just as Peter discovered I am the one who can deliver you when you start to sink into the sea of hopelessness and despair.
-Don’t let your failures overwhelm you from trusting me and letting me help you move beyond your painful experience.
+I hope you understand just as Peter discovered; I am the one who can deliver you when you start to sink into the sea of hopelessness and despair.
+So don’t let your failures overwhelm you from trusting me and letting me help you move beyond your painful experience.